tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 The platform I hear a lot about these days on LinkedIn and daily.dev ist [n8n](https://n8n.io).
 It is a fair-code[^5] automation platform with builtin AI capabilities and a lot of integrations for various services.
-Luckily, n8n is a German unicorn startup, which makes it perfect for my digital independence constraint.
 Self-hosting is free and simple, as well, with pre-built Docker images.
 Using the [docs](https://docs.n8n.io/hosting/installation/docker), I came up with this Docker compose file: